arusahni/website/posts/2020/08/gmail-to-fastmail.md

     .. slug: gmail-to-fastmail
     .. date: 2020-08-02 17:47:35 UTC-04:00
     .. tags: tech
-    .. description: In which I describe my migration from Gmail to Fastmail as email and calendar providers.
+    .. description: In which I describe my migration from Gmail to Fastmail as an email and calendar provider.
 -->

 In 2004, Google launched Gmail.
 This service changed everything.
 You didn't